-Canon 1Ds Mark II versus Canon 5D Mark II
+Canon 1Ds Mark II vs 5D Mark II

-An illustration of the physical size and weight of the Canon 1Ds Mark II and the Canon 5D Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 1Ds Mark II and the Canon 5D Mark II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1Ds Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably smaller (30 percent) than the Canon 1Ds Mark II.
 Moreover, the 5D Mark II is markedly lighter (30 percent) than the 1Ds Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.